Hannah Riddell: Further work in Kusatsu, Okinawa and Kumamoto

 Hannah Riddell was interested in missionary work independent of the CMS.
 She sent missionaries to Kusatsu, a hot spring resort where lepers gathered.
 Later Mary Cornwall Legh, another English Anglican missionary, did substantial work there.
 She also sent Keisai Aoki, who was a patient and a Christian, to Okinawa, where, notwithstanding great difficulties, he succeeded in building a shelter, leading to the establishment of Okinawa Airakuen Leprosy Sanatorium.

 Although fundraising was delayed by the outbreak of the Great War in Europe, in 1924 a Japanese-style Anglican church was completed in the grounds of the Kaishun Hospital.
 Formally consecrated by Bishop of Kyushu, Arthur Lea on 24 June, the church was characterized by a long wheelchair ramp imported from England.

 In 1918 Riddell established the first scientific research laboratory in Japan for the study of leprosy.

-Ada Wright

-Ada Wright, Hannah Riddell's niece, came to Japan in 1896 and joined her in managing her work for lepers.
-After Riddell's death in 1932 Wright became the director of the Kaishun Hospital.
-In 1940, however, she was questioned by police over her possession of a short-wave radio and on 3 February 1941, the closure of the hospital was suddenly declared, and patients were transferred to the Kyushu Sanatorium (Kikuchi Keifuen).
-In April Ada Wright escaped to Australia.
-She came back to Japan in June 1948 and died in 1950.
-The ashes of both Hannah Riddell and Ada Wright were buried in the hospital grounds.

 Riddell's sex segregation policy of leprosy patients

 Leprosy is a chronic disease caused by mycobacterium leprae.
 An effective therapy was discovered in 1941 by Faget, after Riddell's death.
 Traditionally Japan and Japanese leprologists at that time adopted a segregation policy, but Riddell's thinking was unique.
 She firmly believed that the only way to stamp out leprosy in Japan was by segregation of the sexes, and she always insisted on it.
 She was against male and female patients even becoming friendly.
 Kensuke Mitsuda, a noted leprologist, commented that Riddell believed that what ended leprosy in England in the Middle Ages was the legal abolition of cohabitation of the sexes.
 The patients at the Kaishun Hospital accepted her segregation, but they could visit their families when indicated.